Along Columbia Pike

 - Neighborhood connections – Enhanced service on ART 41, 45 and 74 will link nearby neighborhoods to Columbia Pike and Crystal City and improve connections to the Rosslyn-Ballston corridor.

 All of the transit service along the Premium Transit Network will benefit from passenger amenities aimed at creating a system that is fast, frequent and easy to understand.
 These amenities will be phased in and include:

 - Transit stations - These stations will provide a comfortable passenger experience, with near-level boarding and real-time passenger information to make the system easier to use.

-- Transit signal priority, a way to reduce delays for buses at signalized intersections, will help reduce travel times for transit users.
+- Transit signal priority - this is a way to reduce delays for buses at signalized intersections and help reduce travel times for bus riders.